 - Find a local Dermatologist in your town

 - Scars always occur when tissues have been significantly damaged and repaired.

-- Cutaneous scars produce changes that disturb the physical architecture of normal skin.
+- Scars produce changes that disturb the physical architecture of normal skin or other tissue.

 - Scars can occur after physical trauma or as part of a disease process.

 - Poorly controlled wound healing can result in thick, unsightly scars that cause symptoms.

 - There is a genetic predisposition in some people to produce thicker, itchy, enlarging scars called keloids.